 Overall, my daughter and I are absolutely thrilled with this booster.
 We love the ease of assembly, installation, use, lightness, and I think the patterns for the covers are great fun.
 This seat is available for purchase in Canada as well, starting just under the $100 CAD price point.

-Our friends at Evenflo are giving one Spectrum away to a lucky reader in the United States.
+To celebrate Child Passenger Safety Week, our friends at Evenflo are giving one Spectrum away to a lucky reader in the United States.
 Please read our terms and conditions before entering.
 Enter below for your chance to win!